sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## A high level overview on setup:
   1) Set up a master cluster
-  2) The container images are stored in container registry, like Azure Container Registry
+  2) Upload the container images to a container registry, like Azure Container Registry
-  3) The manifests are created for each feature.
+  3) Create manifests for each feature.
      * The manifest describes the runtime options for the docker, like mounts, environment, args, ...
      * The manifest is assigned with node-selector labels possibly to select nodes by platform, OSVersion, ...
-  4) The manifests are applied in master.
+  4) Apply the manifests in master.
      * For a better control, manifests can be checked into a github repo.
      * A script running in master can watch for updates and apply manifest on each update or remove, if manifest is deleted.
   5) Configure SONiC switches with VIP of the cluster
      * The minigraph provides the VIP.
   6) Run a config command in switch to join the master manually or transparently.
-  7) The master deploys pods in all eligible nodes that have joined.
+  7) Now the master deploys pods in all eligible nodes that have joined.
      * On any manifest update, it stops the current pod running in node and deploy the new one.
      * On any manifest removed, it stops tbe current pod